hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->
 *Figure 4: Number of papers mentioning GEO accession numbers.
 Each panel represents reuse of a particular year of dataset submissions, with number of mentions on the y axis, years since the intial publication on the x axis, and a line for reuses by the data collection team and a line for third-party investigators*

 The cumulative number of third-party reuse papers is illustrated in Figure 5.
-Separate lines are displayed for different dataset submission years.
+Separate lines are displayed for different dataset publication years.

 <!--begin.rcode figure5, echo=FALSE
 # cumulative